Trauma: It's more than just 'fight or flight'

 Addressing flight, fight, freeze and fawn responses

 Some experts within the field of trauma response add a fifth potential reaction; flop.
-This is when someone reacts to intensely stressful situations by becoming totally overwhelmed and physically and mentally unresponsive.
+This is when someone reacts to intensely stressful situations by becoming totally overwhelmed and physically and mentally unresponsive and may manifest itself in the following ways:

-When you have PTSD, your hypervigilance and heightened arousal can mean you display one or any of these responses frequently.
+When you have PTSD or C-PTSD, symptoms like hypervigilance and heightened arousal, or depressive episodes and hypoarousal, can mean you display any of these responses frequently.
 Sometimes within relatively unthreatening situations.

-One of the first steps to addressing your PTSD is to accept that these reactions are instinctive and ‘human’.
-Then, during therapy sessions, you can dismantle any negative repercussions, find triggers and learn to manage recurrent episodes of these behaviours.
+One of the first steps to addressing your PTSD and C-PTSD is to accept that these reactions are instinctive and ‘human’.
+Then, during therapy and treatment sessions, you can also learn to dismantle any negative repercussions, find triggers and learn to manage recurrent episodes of these behaviours.

-It’s important to note too, that while choosing your PTSD recovery path you need to address both the symptoms and the underlying condition.
-NICE guidance from 2005 and 2011 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+It’s important to note too, that while choosing your PTSD or C-PTSD recovery path you need to address both the symptoms and the underlying condition.
+NICE guidance from 2005 and 2011 recommends the use of trauma focused psychological treatments for PTSD and C-PTSD in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.